-302 Risk-based decision making is inherent in all quality risk management activities; it provides an

-303 essential foundation for decision makers in an organization.
-Effective risk-based decision 304 making begins with determining the level of effort, formality and documentation that should 305 be applied during the quality risk management process.
-The outputs of quality risk management 306 activities include decisions in relation to what hazards exist, the risks associated with those 307 hazards, the risk controls required, the acceptability of the residual risk after risk controls, the 308 communication and review of quality risk management activities and outputs.
+Risk-based decision-making is inherent in all quality risk management activities; it provides an essential foundation for decision makers in an organization.
+Effective risk-based decision-making begins with determining the level of effort, formality and documentation that should be applied during the quality risk management process.
+The decisions made from quality risk management activities include those in relation to what hazards exist, the risks associated with those hazards, the risk controls required, the acceptability of the residual risk after risk controls, and also the communication and review of quality risk management activities and outputs.